MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

 * Only one *.qs file in a Q# project can have an entry point defined, defined by a single `Main()` operation.
 * The *.qs file with the entry point definition can be located at any level below the manifest file.
 * Any operation or function that is cached from a *.qs file anywhere in the Q# project displays in predictive text in VS Code.
-* If the namespace for a selected operation or function hasn't been explicitly added yet, VS Code automatically adds the necessary `open` statement.
+* If the namespace for a selected operation or function hasn't been explicitly added yet, VS Code automatically adds the necessary `import` statement.

 ## Steps for creating a Q# project